5 Tips to Live More Frugally This Summer

 Paying for meals while out and about, especially if you’re at a featured attraction, is a very easy way to lose a lot of money fast.
 Instead of waiting to solve the solution of hunger until it’s lunch time, which is a common trap during summer, have a plan in action already.
 Pack a lunch each morning and keep it in a cooler.
 No matter where you are when lunchtime strikes, you won’t fall victim to fast food or high prices.

-As an added bonus, shopping for your food at farmer’s markets may also save you some money while giving you fresher produce.
+As a bonus, shopping for your food at farmer’s markets may also save you some money while giving you fresher produce.

 2. Make your home more efficient.